iPlugin/tmp_rep_hometasks/hm3/README.md

 - Change shell to tcsh for the user testuser2
 - Log-in to CLI with the testuser2 credentials
 - Output processes list for the root user
-- Capture Screenshots for each of the Item above.
+- Capture Screenshots for each of the Item above

 4. Exploring the Most useful commands:
-- Create a table (text, excel/google sheet, e.t.c.) for the Most useful commands Chapter which would consist of the following rows:Brief Description/Command type(binary, shell built-in, e.t.c.)/Permissions(In case of separate binary)/Usage(Short or Traditional usage).
+- Create a table (text, excel/google sheet, e.t.c.) for the Most useful commands Chapter which would consist of the following rows:Brief Description/Command type(binary, shell built-in, e.t.c.)/Permissions(In case of separate binary)/Usage(Short or Traditional usage)

 5. Find task:
-- Find all files containing SUID bit in.
+- Find all files containing SUID bit in
 - Provide find options used
 - Capture and provide an output for evaluation